albertovecina/PaperKnife/README.md

 		  	...
 		}

-5. Implements methods in your view target to manage the views, and mark them as targets with the annotation CellTarget
+5. Implements methods in your cell target to manage the views, and mark them as data targets with the annotation DataTarget, sharing your data source id

-		@CellTarget("Title")
+		@DataTarget("Title")
 		public void setTitle(String title) {
            mTextViewTitle.setText(title);
         }